jefflai108/lexicon-learner/README.md

 # Run the following commands *sequentially*

 # SpeechMatrix: Speech-to-Speech Alignments (it takes 1-3 days to download all datasets)
-# Re-Running this to ensure aligned_speech are downlaoded correctly
+# Re-Running this to ensure aligned_speech are downlaoded correctly on Satori
 python mined_train_sets/download_mined_data.py --save-root ${SAVE_ROOT}

 # download the prepared audios for VoxPopuli valid and test data.